niemopen/niem-naming-design-rules/cmf-to-json-schema-guide.md

 ### Cardinality of 1 to unbounded

-For cardinality of 1 to unbounded, we add the object to the appropriate containing type, mark it as required, and define the object as holding _an array_ of instances of its contents.
+For cardinality of 1 to unbounded, we add the object to the appropriate containing type, mark it as required, and define the object as holding _an array_ of instances of its contents, snf use `minItems` to define the minimum times a set of properties can occur in the array.

 Here we add `nc:PersonName` to `nc:PersonType`, and _include_ it in the list of required properties: